-The result is obvious that SSD Cloud server beat the Cloud server with spinning drives hands down, despite the Raid 10 15K rpm SAS drives is still slower in terms of write speed compares to the solid state drives.
+The result is obvious that SSD Cloud server beat the Cloud server with spinning drives hands down, despite the Raid 10 15K rpm SAS drives is still slower in terms of write speed compares to the solid-state drives.

 Most branded entry dedicated servers use ECC RAM.
-ECC is an extension to parity uses multiple parity bits assigned to larger chunks of data to not only detect single bit error, but correct them automatically at the same time.
-Instead of the single parity bit for every 8 bits of data, ECC uses a 7 bit code that is automatically generated for every 64 bits of data stored in the RAM.
-When the 64 bits of data is read by the system, a second 7 bit code is generated, then compared to the original 7 bit code.
+ECC is an extension to parity uses multiple parity bits assigned to larger chunks of data to not only detect single bit error but correct them automatically at the same time.
+Instead of the single parity bit for every 8 bits of data, ECC uses a 7-bit code that is automatically generated for every 64 bits of data stored in the RAM.
+When the 64 bits of data is read by the system, a second 7-bit code is generated, then compared to the original 7 bit code.
 If the codes match, the data is free of errors.
 If the codes don’t match, the system will be able to determine where the error is and fix them by comparing the two 7 bit codes.

 Registered memory has registers or buffers included on the module for better flow of data which increases data reliability.
 It also allows for greater memory scalability and larger amounts of RAM can be installed.
 Because of this, registered memory is used mostly in servers with ECC functionality.

 Fully buffered memory or also known as fully registered memory takes some of the functions from the memory controller.
 The communication between the memory controller and the module is serial, thus less number of wires is needed to connect the chipset to the RAM.
 With serial communication, fully buffered RAM is possible to have up to eight modules per channel and up to six memory channels, this greatly increasing RAM performance as well as memory scalability.
 Fully buffered memory cannot be used on a server that takes registered memory or vice verse.
-Fully buffered memory includes ECC functionality usually seen on high performance workstation and server.
+Fully buffered memory includes ECC functionality usually seen on high-performance workstation and server.

 When was the last time you have a visual check on your server internally?
 Some might have heard about the capacitor plague but if you have not, and you have owned the server for many years already you should do a visual inspection on your server motherboard immediately.
-The capacitor flaw was reported as early as 2002, and a surge of such complaints in 2010 with the higher than expected premature failure rate of aluminum electrolytic capacitors with the non-solid or liquid electrolyte capacitors from some Taiwanese manufacturers.
+The capacitor flaw was reported as early as 2002, and a surge of such complaints in 2010 with the higher than expected premature failure rate of aluminium electrolytic capacitors with the non-solid or liquid electrolyte capacitors from some Taiwanese manufacturers.
 The capacitors failed because due to a poorly formulated electrolyte with water-based corrosion effect.

-Direct visual inspection is the most common method of identifying these capacitors which have failed because of bad electrolyte.
+Direct visual inspection is the most common method of identifying these capacitors which have failed because of a bad electrolyte.
 Failed capacitors may show one or more of these visible symptoms:

 a.
 Bulging or cracking of the vent on top of the capacitor.